axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 A troubleshooting topic can be one of three types:

 *An introductory topic*

 This topic introduces the troubleshooting section of a page.

-Use the [Introductory topic](./templates.md#introductory-topic) template.
+To create this topic, use the [Introductory topic](./templates.md#introductory-topic) template.

 *A troubleshooting procedure*

 The format is similar to the standard procedure, and the title follows the same verb and noun pattern, such as “Debug a Ronin node."

-Use the [Procedure](./templates.md#troubleshooting-procedure) template.
+To create this topic, use the [Procedure](./templates.md#troubleshooting-procedure) template.

 *A troubleshooting reference*

 This topic contains the error message.
 If the error has a few causes or workarounds, consider organizing them as a table.
-Use the [Troubleshooting reference](./templates.md#troubleshooting-reference) template.
 To write a title for a troubleshooting reference, consider including at least a partial error message.

+To create this topic, use the [Troubleshooting reference](./templates.md#troubleshooting-reference) template.

 #### Combined types
 It might be helpful to group information in context to help people accomplish a complex task, understand a set of related tasks, or describe an entire workflow.
 You can combine different content types on a long page to ensure all contextual content can be found in one place.
 Such a "combined page" also helps remove duplicate content and makes room for potential growth as more options are added to the product.